fpereiro/teishi/readme.md

 - It prints a time offset that can be helpful when profiling code.
 - You save three keystrokes every time you invoke this function.

 `teishi.l` takes one or more arguments, of any type.
-If the first argument is a string, it will be treated as a `label`, which is just some text with a different background color.
+If the first argument is a string, and there's more than one argument passed to `teishi.l`, the first argument will be treated as a `label`, which is just some text with a different background color, followed by a colon (`:`).

+It is important to notice that colorized output will only be present in node.js, since there's no standard way of giving format to the javascript console in browsers.

+If you want to send the output of `teishi.l` to a logfile, the color codes will bother you.
+In this case, invoke instead `teishi.lno` (short for **l**og with **no** colors), which is a minimal wrapper around `teishi.l`.

 ## Custom test functions